24dakenlo/light-physics/README.md

 ## Quantum dynamics of light and electron

-Learning quantum dynamics needs skills of math and physics beyond a prerequisite for most ecologists.
-We skip it and try summarizing some imporatnt and useful concepts and facts in quantum dynamics for builind radiation ecology, without explaining how and why.
+Learning quantum dynamics is a big project.
+We will shortcut it and summarize the most imporatnt and useful concepts and facts in quantum dynamics for builind radiation ecology, without explaining details.

-A photon is aquantum.
+A photon is a quantum.
 An electron is also a quantum.
 Indeed, an electron, which we may imagine as a particle, behaves as a wave in an electron microscope: in that device, we use an electron wave instead of a light wave to capture an image of a tiny target.
 Interestingly, a photon and an electron interacts with each other in a way electron absorbs or emits a photon.
 It is a mechanism of absorption and scattering of light by substances such as:

 - Absorption of photons by an electron in chlorophyll molecules.
 It is the start of photosynthesis.
 - Scattering of photons by an electron in atmospheric molecules in the sky.
 It makes blue sky.
 - Absorption and emission of photons by electrons in the Sun.
 It causes sunlight.
 - Emission of photons by an electron in chlorophyll molecules.
 It causes chlorophyll fluorescence.

-Therefore, we must learn about quantum dynamics of electron in order to understand photon's behavior.
+Therefore, we must learn about electron in order to understand photon's behavior.
 We summarize the most important rules in quantum dynamics for this purpose:

-1. A condition of an electron or a group of electrons is described by a "quantum state".
-"State" here is not the same as something like solid, liquid, and gas, which are "thermodynamic state".
+1. The behavior of an electron or a group of electrons is described by a concept called "quantum state".
+"State" here is not something like solid, liquid, and gas, which are "thermodynamic state".
 You may imagine a quantum state like a mathematical function.
-The quantum state may change from time to time.
-The phyical properties such as position, energy, momentum (something rekated to velocity), and angular momentum (something related to rotation) are ambiguous unless the quantum state is a special state (called eigenstate) for each property.
+The phyical properties such as position, energy, momentum (something rekated to velocity), and angular momentum (something related to rotation) are ambiguous unless the quantum state is a special state called "eigenstate" for each property.

-2. If the quantum state depends on time in an oscillating manner with a frequency $\nu$, it is a special state (eigenstate) of the energy and the energy $E$ is decided by the following formula:
+2. If the quantum state depends on time in an oscillating manner with a frequency $\nu$, it is the eigenstate of the energy and the energy $E$ is decided by the following formula:

 $E=h\nu$

+This formula is a general rule in quantum dynamics.
+In fact, the energy of photon $E=hc/\lambda$ is also derived from this formula: for light wave, $\nu$ is how many cycles a wave repeats in unit time, hence it is a distance in unit time divided by wavelength, i.e., $\nu=c/\lambda$.
+By putting this to $E=h\nu$, we get $E=hc/\lambda$.

 $E=\hbar\omega$